 Leo’s first advice is simple: begin with an end in mind.

 “Everything you want has to be worked upon with due diligence and passion.
 The program was not easy, and it made me realize that we have to push the envelope in order to strive to accomplish our dreams.”

 If your eyes are dead set on the prize, then nothing can stop you from reaching that goal.
 “If this is possible for those before me, then it is possible to me too,” he shares.

-His last advice is quoted from a video game which says, “Heroes are never as polished as the legends that surround them.”
+His last piece of advice is quoted from a video game that says, “Heroes are never as polished as the legends that surround them.”
 Surround yourself with the most inspiring people that will help you push yourself to complete the program.
 “For me, there was never a day that my mom would stop inspiring me to complete the program.
 Finally, keep praying to God for the constant desire to complete it.”